Panasonic GH1 Comparison Review

 The Panasonic Lumix DMC-GH1 is a mirrorless interchangeable lens camera that was officially introduced in March 2009 and is equipped with a Four Thirds sensor.
 It offers a resolution of 12 megapixel.

-The Panasonic GH1 has a Camera Elo of 1492.
+Is the Panasonic GH1 a good camera?
+The GH1 has a Camera Elo of 1447.
 This rating puts the GH1 below average of all mirrorless interchangeable lens cameras.
-In terms of its sensor size category (Four Thirds cameras), the GH1 also ranks below average. – Well, the Panasonic GH1 is more than 10 years old, and there have been many other good digital cameras released since 2009.
+In terms of its sensor size category (Four Thirds cameras), the GH1 also ranks below average.
+Based on its within category standings, the camera earns a 2.5-star performance rating. – Well, the Panasonic GH1 is more than 13 years old, and there have been many other good digital cameras released since 2009.

 |Mirrorless system camera|

 |Micro Four Thirds lenses|

 |ISO 100 - 1 600 (100 - 3 200)|

 |Electronic viewfinder (1440k dots)|

 |3 shutter flaps per second|

 |300 shots per battery charge|

 |124 x 90 x 45 mm, 385 g|